FOR IMMEDIATE RELEASE FOR MORE INFORMATION:

 “(These physicians) had some capacity to absorb some additional patients,” Hallman said.
 “It allowed them to serve more patients without expanding their hours.”

-Local officials hailed the expanded medication-assistance program at Bristol Internal Medicine as a major development.
+Local officials hailed the expanded medication-assistance program at Primary Care - Bristol as a major development.
 Prior to Dr. Glick stepping forward, Addison County had been the only county in the state without a Suboxone/buprenorphine prescriber, confirmed Beth Tanzman, Blueprint for Health assistant director with the Department of Vermont Health Access.

-“It’s great news that Porter and the Counseling Service are continuing to work together to bring this clinic to fruition,” Tanzman said on Tuesday when informed of the expanded Suboxone initiative through Bristol Internal Medicine.
+“It’s great news that Porter and the Counseling Service are continuing to work together to bring this clinic to fruition,” Tanzman said on Tuesday when informed of the expanded Suboxone initiative through Primary Care - Bristol.

 The United Way of Addison County has earmarked $25,000 from a special account — known as the Addison County Funders’ Collaborative for Emerging Needs — to help Porter and CSAC with start-up costs for the expanded program.
-Fortunately, those start-up costs will be less than they would be for a new clinic because of the infrastructure and employee base already in place at Bristol Internal Medicine.
+Fortunately, those start-up costs will be less than they would be for a new clinic because of the infrastructure and employee base already in place at Primary Care - Bristol.

 “I think everyone is pretty excited about this, to have this additional tool in the community,” said United Way Executive Director Kate McGowan, whose organization helped launch the Five-Town Drug and Safety Alliance–Treatment Committee, a coalition of citizens, community and religious leaders and members of the counseling and medical community in the Bristol area concerned about drug abuse.